lsst/dp0-2_lsst_io/index.rst

 Resources for DP0 delegates
 ===========================

-"Delegates" are the 600 data rights holders who have access to the DP0 data set.
+The term "**delegate**" refers to the 600 data rights holders who have accounts in the Rubin Science Platform (DP0) and access to the DP0 data sets.

-**Want to become a delegate?** See the :ref:`Delegate-Homepage-Getting-Started-Checklist`.
+**Want to become a delegate?** Space is available.
+See the :ref:`Delegate-Homepage-Getting-Started-Checklist`.

 .. toctree::
     :maxdepth: 2